-5.1 Draft cost-benefit analysis / impact assessment
+5.1 Draft cost-benefit analysis/impact assessment

-Article 16 of Regulation (EU) No 1093/2010 provides the EBA with the responsibility to establish consistent, efficient and effective supervisory practices, within the European System of Financial Supervisors (ESFS), and to ensure the common, uniform and consistent application of Union law, issue guidelines and recommendations addressed to competent authorities or financial institutions.
+Article 16 of Regulation (EU) No 1093/2010 provides the EBA with the responsibility to establish consistent, efficient and effective supervisory practices, within the European System of Financial Supervision (ESFS), to ensure the common, uniform and consistent application of Union law, and to issue guidelines and recommendations addressed to competent authorities or financial institutions.

-More specifically, the EBA is mandated by Article 100(2) of Directive 2013/36/EU to foster sound and effective supervision across the EU arising from the requirements set out, while Article 107 of the same Directive stipulates that the EBA needs to assess the information provided by competent authorities for the purposes of developing consistency in the supervisory review and evaluation process.
-These legal provisions empower the EBA to issue guidelines which ensure that competent authorities use common methodologies when conducting its annual supervisory stress testing tasks.
+More specifically, the EBA is mandated by Article 100(2) of Directive 2013/36/EU to foster sound and effective supervision across the EU arising from the requirements set out, while Article 107 of the same Directive stipulates that the EBA needs to assess the information provided by competent authorities for the purposes of developing consistency in the supervisory review and evaluation process (SREP).
+These legal provisions empower the EBA to issue guidelines that ensure that competent authorities use common methodologies when conducting their annual supervisory stress testing tasks.

-The following sections of the impact assessment focus on justifying the decision for the specific provisions in the updated version of institutions' stress testing guidelines and on estimating the costs and benefits for institutions arising from the full implementation and on-going application of the guidelines.
-It is noteworthy that the impact assessment quantifies the net impact from the full implementation of the guidelines, implying that the costs and benefits from the actual implementation of the guidelines arising from the exercise of a national discretion will be proportionate to the level of implementation in each member state, i.e. member states which do not fully implement the guidelines will incur less costs but will also benefit less from the advantages of the full implementation.
+The following sections of the impact assessment focus on justifying the decision for the specific provisions in the updated version of the Guidelines on institutions' stress testing, and also on estimating the costs and benefits for institutions arising from the full implementation and ongoing application of the guidelines.
+It is noteworthy that the impact assessment quantifies the net impact from the full implementation of the guidelines, implying that the costs and benefits from the actual implementation of the guidelines arising from the exercise of a national discretion will be proportionate to the level of implementation in each Member State, i.e. Member States that do not fully implement the guidelines will incur less costs but will also benefit less from the advantages of the full implementation.